CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 {: .no_toc }

 This guide has been created for developers who are looking to develop [services]() for AssemblyLine.
-It is aimed for individuals with general software development knowledge and basic Python skills.
+It is aimed at individuals with general software development knowledge and basic Python skills.
 In-depth knowledge of the AssemblyLine framework is not required to develop a service.

 ## Table of contents